This website is not available in your standard browser language. Please select your preferred language here.

 Moreover, it works well to inform girls about hygiene at a relatively young age and young people adapt more easily.
 That is why schools are central to this project.

-We educate girls about hygiene at an early age because they are even more receptive.
+We educate girls about hygiene at an early age because they are then much more receptive.
 Moreover, we also indirectly reach the parents.

 Simavi